nemuigaki/nemuigaki/README.md

   <h1>Welcome to SadalsuudICU's GitHub!</h1>
 </div>

 Welcome to my GitHub profile!
 Here you'll find a collection of my personal projects, contributions, and experiments in the world of programming.
-I am passionate about **Vue.js**, **Java Spring Boot**, **AI**, **Workflows**, and various other technologies.
-Feel free to check out my repositories!
+Feel free to check out my repositories and build something with me!

 ## 🤺 Self-introduction